-The team then published in Nature Physics what they discovered on the 3D structure of our brains; why the folds (wrinkles) in Mammalian brains form and do not allow this relatively soft organ to collapse.
+The team then published in Nature Physics what they discovered on the 3D structure of our brains; why the folds in mammalian brains form and do not allow this relatively soft organ to collapse.

 Understanding the form of the brain could really help us understand diseases associated with malformations of this structure.

-For example, the developmental disorder Lissencephaly (smooth brain) means grooves fail to form in foetal development.
-This rare disease (still a ‘Blue Ocean’ for Biotech) causes the child to fail to thrive, have seizures and struggle with motor control (particularly with breathing).
+For example, the developmental disorder lissencephaly (smooth brain) means grooves fail to form in fetal development.
+This rare disease causes the child to fail to thrive, have seizures and struggle with motor control (particularly with breathing).

-Mahadevan (who is a bit of a genius) explained that 3D-Printing could help us better understand embryological brain development ex vivo.
+Mahadevan explained that 3D-Printing could help us better understand embryological brain development ex vivo.

 We found that we could mimic cortical folding using a very simple physical principle and get results similar to what we see in real foetal brains”

-The international team, including neuroanatomists and radiologists in France, directly tested this theory using data from human foetuses.
-The team made a three-dimensional, gel model of a smooth foetal brain based on MRI images.
+The international team, including neuroanatomists and radiologists in France, directly tested this theory using data from human fetuses.
+The team made a three-dimensional, gel model of a smooth fetal brain based on MRI images.